dhaval-d/bq_streaming_inserts/Readme.md

 5. Your python environment is setup with all dependencies from requirements.txt installed.

 **Step 1:**
-Clone this repository to your local machine using following command.
+Clone this repository to your local machine using the following command.

 <code>git clone https://github.com/dhaval-d/bq_streaming_inserts .
 </code>